Skip to content

 Multiple Practitioners Listing

-If the business has multiple practitioners at the one location, best practice is that you have one Google My Business listing for the business.
+If the business has multiple practitioners at one location, the best practice is that you have one Google My Business listing for the business.
 Then, if there are practitioners who practice at more than one location, they can create individual practitioner listings.
 For example, if your pediatrics clinic has several pediatricians who all practice at other clinics as well, they are eligible to create their own Practitioner Listings.

 Reviews for Practitioners

 An individual practitioner listing can provide an opportunity to show a Google Places listing for additional search terms, such as your name.
-Practitioner listings are not considered duplicates and Google will not remove them or merge them.
+Practitioner listings are not considered duplicates, and Google will not remove them or merge them.
 Keep in mind that if a review is left on the practitioner listing, Google will not migrate it over to the practice listing.

 The title of the listing for the practitioner should include only the name of the practitioner and may also include their credentials title or degree certification (e.g. Dr., MD, JD, Esq., CFA).
-The name of the organization should not be included on this listing.
+The name of the organization should not be included in this listing.

 How to Create a Practitioner Listing on Google Places